 I have a BS in Applied Mathematics from Millersville University.
 I am researching mathematical biology, spanning ecological modeling, eco-evolutionary dynamics, and epidemiology.
 I am fascinated with the application of mathematics to real-world situations, and always looking for opportunities for interdisciplinary collaborations to broaden my knowledge of non-mathematical fields while offering a unique perspective for team projects.

-Graduating from Bryn Mawr College with a BA in Biology having spent several summers at the Smithsonian Environmental Research Center, I came to USU to peruse a Ph.D. in ecology.
+Graduating from Bryn Mawr College with a BA in Biology and having spent several summers at the Smithsonian Environmental Research Center, I came to USU to pursue a Ph.D. in ecology.
 My specific research investigates the use of genetic diversity within native wetland plants to enhance restoration potentials.
 My research interests include climate change, wetland restoration, and science communication.
 I look forward to incorporating climate change in my Ph.D. research while working with not only researchers, but also with people of varying backgrounds and opinions, so we can all reach better solutions.
 Coming from a research background gives me a certain type of insight; however, it is only with the coming together of a variety of unique insights that we can truly make progress.

 Sociology, Social Work & Anthropology